Football at the 1928 Summer Olympics: Quarter-finals

-Semifinals
+Semi-finals

 This meant that in the semi-final Italy played Uruguay.
 The Italians selected Giampiero Combi in goal, Angelo Schiavio, in attack.
-Both would be crowned World champions at the 1934 FIFA World Cup.
+Both would be crowned World Champions at the 1934 FIFA World Cup.
 In this game the Uruguayans stormed to a convincing lead by the break; Levratto's goal in the second half flattered the Italians because Uruguay ran out comfortable winners by the odd goal in 5; José Pedro Cea, Héctor Scarone scoring for the Celestes.